Multiple Choice Bible Quiz about Moses the Lawgiver

 This left Joshua to take charge and lead the Israelites to the land of milk and honey.

 a.
-Moses trained the Israelites to be fighting men, and they defeated the Egyptians.
+Moses trained the Israelites to fight, and they defeated the Egyptians at the shore of the Red Sea.

 b.
 God sent hailstones and lightning bolts from heaven to destroy them.